druids/django-pymess/docs/sms.rst

       * UNKNOWN - SMS was sent to the external service but its state is unknown
       * SENDING - SMS was sent to the external service
       * SENT - SMS was sent to the receiver
-      * ERROR - error was raised during sending SMS message
+      * ERROR - error was raised during sending of the SMS message
       * DEBUG - SMS was not sent because system is in debug mode
       * DELIVERED - SMS was delivered to the receiver

   .. attribute:: backend

-    Field contains path to the SMS backend that was used for sending SMS message.
+    Field contains path to the SMS backend that was used for sending of the SMS message.

   .. attribute:: error

-    If error was raised during sending SMS message this field contains text description of the error.
+    If error was raised during sending of the SMS message this field contains text description of the error.

   .. attirubte:: extra_data